A photo of Todd Presner

 • “‘Clear Heads, Solid Stomachs, and Hard Muscles’: Max Nordau and the Aesthetics of Jewish Regeneration,” Modernism/Modernity.
 Vol. 10.
 No. 2.
 (April 2003): 269-96.

-A Message in a Bottle: Holocaust Writing on the Edge of Death.
-Projected length: 250 pp. (in progress).
-Taking its title from Paul Celan’s idea of a poem as a “Flaschenpost” (message in a bottle), this book analyzes a unique archive of Holocaust letters and diaries that were written days and sometimes even hours before the death of the author.
-Using a conceptual framework built on the philosophies of Martin Buber, Walter Benjamin, Emmanuel Levinas, and Jacques Derrida, the project investigates the idea of writing blindly on the edge of death, the attempt to communicate to the future, and the ethical imperatives of being open to the message of the wholly other.
+Taking its title from Paul Celan’s idea of a poem as a “Flaschenpost” (message in a bottle), this book focuses on the analysis of a unique archive of Holocaust letters and sketches that were written days and sometimes even hours before the death of the author.
+They were hidden – often buried in bottles — and discovered after the Holocaust.
+The book asks what it means to bear witness in situations of extreme violence and destruction when nearly all traces of testimony are absent.
+Using an interdisciplinary conceptual framework built on the literature and philosophies of Walter Benjamin, Emmanuel Levinas, Toni Morrison, Saidiya Hartman, and others, the project investigates the idea of writing blindly on the edge of death, the attempt to communicate to the future, the silences and voices of the archive, and the ethical imperatives of being open to the message of the wholly other.